dragonish/obsidian-heading-decorator/README.md

 - **Enabled in live preview**: Allow to decorate the heading under the *Live Preview*.
 - **Enabled in source mode**: Allow to decorate the heading under the *Source mode*.
 - **Enabled in outline plugin**: Allow to decorate the heading under the *Outline* plugin.
+- **Enabled in "Headings in Explorer" plugin**: Allow to decorate the heading under the *[Headings in Explorer](https://github.com/patrickchiang/obsidian-headings-in-explorer)* plugin.

 In addition, you can enable the default status of each note within the *Manage* subpage.
 It mainly works together with [Enabled status of notes](#enabled-status-of-notes).